Euro zone bond yields fall; German 30-year tap sees "outstanding" demand | Business

 Euro zone bond yields fall; German 30-year tap sees "outstanding" demand

-High-rated government bond yields fell by around 3 basis points on Tuesday and there was strong demand at a German auction of 30-year debt, with bond prices supported by U.S.-China tensions and European Central Bank bond purchases.
-Wall Street's S&P 500 index surged overnight, hitting a new all-time high and European stocks rose during the day, after dipping into the red shortly after opening.
+High-rated government bond yields fell 2-3 basis points on Tuesday and there was strong demand at a German auction of 30-year debt, with bond prices supported by U.S.-China tensions and European Central Bank bond purchases.
+The S&P 500 and Nasdaq indexes hit all-time highs on Wednesday and European shares also rose after a wobbly start.

 But core European bond yields still fell by 2 to 4 bps with bond prices rising for the fourth day in a row.
 Italian and Spanish government bond yields also fell.
-Germany's 10-year bond yield was at -0.485% at 1107 GMT, down 3 bps on the day, while the 10-year Italian bond yield was down 2 bps at 0.977%.
+Germany's 10-year bond yield was at -0.475% at the market close, down 2 bps on the day, while the 10-year Italian bond yield was down 1.5 bps at 0.98%.

 Daniel Lenz, a rates strategist at DZ Bank, said that after a sell-off in Bunds last week, the current rally was likely to continue as the 10-year yield moves towards -0.5%.
 "Because of this trade war between the U.S. and China it seems that there is quite some demand for govvies at the moment, especially in the core segment," he said.